CEOP (Child Exploitation & Online Protection)

 The ‘Click CEOP’ button provides direct access to an online system for reporting known or suspected child sexual exploitation or child sexual abuse directly to the CEOP.
 It has been developed to offer children, young people, parents/carers and professionals a simple and easy way of gaining access to a trusted online safety advice, help and support.

-This year’s Safer Internet Day is 9th February 2021.
-During the week, we will be sending out various information and activities for all our children to take part.
 As more people and children are online at the moment it is vitally important they we maintain our knowledge and vigilance so completing these activities will help us all.
 Parents information is right at the bottom of the web-page (link below).

 CEOP are unable to respond to reports about bullying but if you’re being bullied and would like to talk to someone in confidence right now you can speak to Childline on 0800 1111 or talk to them online – no worry is too big or too small.
 Please also tell an adult that you trust, like a parent/carer or teacher.

 At Bramley Vale Primary, child safety is our priority and we are dedicated to keeping our children safe online by giving them the right skills and knowledge to make safe choices.

 To help us achieve this, we encourage everyone to remain aware of the National Online Safety updates we send out, but also their website for useful advice and tips.

 Each term, we share our I-vengers e-safety guide to highlight the most up to date information about online safety.
 This ties into our I-vengers assembly at school.
 We also share any relevant information via our school newsletter which is sent out electronically via email.